vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

 As usual, the GIMP team is small yet as dedicated as ever: more than a third of the commits have been done by Michael Natterer (514), the next biggest contributors being Jehan Pagès (192) and Klaus Staedtler (187).
 The three of them represent 66% of all commits.

+_Note_: contributions by Jehan Pagès were made on behalf of [ZeMarmot](http://film.zemarmot.net) Open Movie project: symmetry painting, MyPaint library integration, email plugin, Input Methods, management of the new themes and icons contributions, and more…

 We have prolific newcomers among developers:

 * Ell joined us with significant code contributions (32 commits), such as the diagonal neighbours, the "Remove Hole" command, and many other fixes;